 At IABC/BC, we applaud those who inspire, lead and generously give their time and expertise.
 The Wave Awards program was created to recognize and celebrate our fellow communicators.
 Do you know someone who is a force of nature?
 A rising star?
 A leader who lights and leads the way for others?
 Someone with a passion for learning?
 An outstanding chapter volunteer?
 If you do, read on…

 The Wave Awards are IABC/BC’s signature awards program, designed to recognize the people behind the great work in our chapter.
 Each year, we recognize communicators who have demonstrated excellence either in their day-to-day work, in their contributions to the chapter, in support of a community cause, or as part of a formal learning program.
 The Wave Awards also recognize achievements at different stages in a communicator’s career.

-Nominations for the 2016 Wave Awards are now open.
+Nominations for the 2016 Wave Awards are now closed.

 Wave Awards Categories